inaimathi/formlets/README.md

 The system assumes Hunchentoot + cl-who.
 This allows the internal code to take advantage of HTML generation, as opposed to tag `format`ting.

 ### Run-time efficiency
 The module is aimed at simplifying HTML form use for the developer.
-This is a place that's by definition bound to user and network speeds.
+This is a place that's by definition bound by the slower of user speed or network speed.
 Furthermore, a single form is very rarely more than 20 inputs long in practice.
 Pieces will be made efficient where possible, but emphasis will not be placed on it.

 ### Markup customization
 While there are no assumptions about the CSS, formlet HTML markup is fixed by the implementation.
-A user can modify the `show-form-field` function to change how inputs are output, but this will not be made customizable by external variables.
+A user can modify the `show-form` and `show-form-field` functions to change output, but this will not be made customizable by external variables.

 Usage
 -----